The omega invariant of a matroid: Tautological classes of a matroid and the Bergman fan

-We also note the special case of \Cref{KrisFormula} that gives the $\beta$-invariant.
-We can drop the $(-1)^{c(M)-1}$ term in this case, since both sides of the equation are $0$ if $c(M)>1$. \begin{cor} For any co-loop free matroid $M$, we have
+At the other extreme, the special case $i=1$ of Theorem~\ref{KrisFormula} gives the $\beta$-invariant.
+We can drop the $(-1)^{c(M)-1}$ term in this case, since both sides of the equation are $0$ if $c(M)>1$.
+We recover a formula for $\beta$ found in \cite{BEST}, which for complex realizable matroids is Varchenko's conjecture on critical points of a hyperplane arrangement \cite{Varchenko} (see also \cite[Theorem 13]{CHKS}). \begin{cor}[{\cite[Theorem 6.2]{BEST}}] For any co-loop free matroid $M$, we have

 \end{cor}